-- Be a United States citizen or eligible noncitizen - Be a legal resident of New York state and have resided in NYS for at least 12 continuous months prior to the start of the term - Have graduated from a high school in the United States, earned a high school equivalency diploma by passing a Test Assessing Secondary Completion (TASC) formerly known as a GED, or passed a federally approved "Ability to Benefit" test as defined by the Commissioner of the State Education Department - Be enrolled as a part-time student - Be matriculated in an approved program of study in a participating New York state postsecondary institution - Be in good academic standing - Be charged at least \$100 tuition per year - Have not exhausted Tuition Assistance Program (TAP) eligibility - Not be in default on a student loan made under any NYS or federal education loan program or repayment of any NYS award and be in compliance with the terms of any service condition imposed by a NYS award - Meet the following income eligibility limitations which are based on New York state net taxable income; federal, state, or local pension income; and private pension or annuity income, if applicable, from the preceding calendar year: - The student was claimed, or was eligible to be claimed, as a dependent on their parent's Federal or State tax return for the preceding calendar year (i.e. 2010 tax year for awards made during the 2011-12 academic year), and the NYS net taxable income plus any state, local or federal pension and any private pension and annuity\ income of the parents, student and, if married, student's spouse did not exceed \$50,550. - The student was not eligible to be claimed as a dependent on their parents' Federal or State tax return for the preceding calendar year and the NYS net taxable income plus any state, local or federal pension and any private pension and annuity\ income of the student and, if married, student's spouse did not exceed \$34,250. - The student was not eligible to be claimed as a tax dependent by their parents, but was eligible to claim tax dependents of their own, other than a spouse, the net taxable income plus any state, local or federal pension and any private pension and annuity\ income of student, and if married, student's spouse did not exceed \$50,550.
+- Be a legal resident of New York State and have resided in NYS for at least 12 continuous months prior to the start of the term - Have graduated from a high school in the United States, earned a high school equivalency diploma by passing a Test Assessing Secondary Completion (TASCTM) formerly known as a GED, or passed a federally approved "Ability to Benefit" test as defined by the commissioner of the State Education Department - Be enrolled as a part-time student - Be matriculated in an approved program of study in a participating New York State postsecondary institution - Be in good academic standing - Be charged at least \$100 tuition per year - Have not exhausted Tuition Assistance Program (TAP) eligibility - Not be in default on a student loan made under any NYS or federal education loan program or repayment of any NYS award and be in compliance with the terms of any service condition imposed by a NYS award - Be in compliance with the terms of any service condition imposed by a NYS award - Meet the following income eligibility limitations, which are based on New York State net taxable income; federal, state, or local pension income; and private pension or annuity income, if applicable, from the preceding calendar year: - For students who were eligible to be claimed as tax dependents by their parents, family New York State NET taxable income may not exceed \$50,550.
+Family income includes student AND parent income. - For students who were not eligible to be claimed by their parents as tax dependents, their New York State NET taxable income (including spouse's income) may not exceed \$34,250.
+The spouse's income must be included if they were married on or before December 31 of the previous calendar year. - For students who were not eligible to be claimed by their parents but were eligible to claim tax dependents other than self and/or spouse, their New York State NET taxable income (including spouse's income) may not exceed \$50,550.
+The spouse's income must be included if they were married on or before December 31 of the previous calendar year.